 University of Colorado Colorado Springs

-It’s too hard to give a complete summary of strengths of this PhD program.
+It’s too hard to give a complete summary of the strengths of this PhD program.
 Three items are jingling on my far-from-complete list of program strengths.
-(1) Supportive faculty: faculty members are always fully prepared for their exciting courses and they are always ready to give advice after class; (2) Research opportunities: plenty of RA opportunities to apply what I learned from classes to real research; (3) International vision: faculty members and PhD students of this program are encouraged to develop highly diversified research topics that address sociological questions in difference cultural contexts.
+(1) Supportive faculty: faculty members are always fully prepared for their exciting courses and they are always ready to give advice after class; (2) Research opportunities: plenty of RA opportunities to apply what I learned from classes to real research; (3) International vision: faculty members and PhD students of this program are encouraged to develop highly diversified research topics that address sociological questions in different cultural contexts.

 What makes joining this PhD program the most important life course event for me is that this program gradually prepared me to become a tenure-track faculty.
-First, this program offered an interesting course, “Sociology of Higher Education,” which situated new PhD students into the American context of the higher education, introduced available teaching resources, and emphasized effective teaching styles and practice.
+First, this program offered an interesting course, “Sociology of Higher Education,” which situated new PhD students into the American context of higher education, introduced available teaching resources, and emphasized effective teaching styles and practice.
 Second, this program encouraged PhD students to accumulate valuable teaching experience via broad choices of TAship and chances to be graduate instructors.
 Personally, via repeated teaching practice of social statistics, I was very confident and fully ready to teach when I started my career in 2016.
-Finally, various resources, such as faculty member advice, discussion panels, invited guest lectures on job search, and sharing of job-seeking skills across cohorts, thoroughly prepared PhD students for the fierce competition of today’s academic job market.
+Finally, various resources, such as faculty member advice, discussion panels, invited guest lectures on job search, and sharing of job-seeking skills across cohorts thoroughly prepared PhD students for the fierce competition of today’s academic job market.